This Giant Color Sorting activity is one of our favorites because it get my kids moving!

 - 原色 (Yuánsè / primary color)

 - 二次色 (Èr cì sè / secondary color)

 Please review the Terms & Conditions before downloading any materials. © CHALK ACADEMY.
 Do not share any files without permission from chalkacademy.com.
 Only this website link may be shared.

 - Painter’s tape

-- Printable Chinese color names in large font (free download available in simplified Chinese and traditional Chinese)
+- Printable Chinese color names in large Kaiti font*, free download available in:

 - Colorful objects (eg, Grimm Wooden Friends, B. Toys One Two Squeeze Blocks, Ikea Cups, Colorful Clothespins, Grimm Wooden Stacker)